 People's bodies often change, and you'll want a uniform provider with the flexibility to change with them and one who values maintaining your professional business image.

-Companies that implement required training programs for route sales representatives, like a specialized Service Certification Program, demonstrate the value they place on delivering quality customer service.
+Companies that implement required training programs for route service representatives, like a specialized Service Certification Program, demonstrate the value they place on delivering quality customer service.
 And when representatives' compensation is directly related to high customer satisfaction levels, you win.

 Regular one-on-one visits with you to check service performance and your level of satisfaction help keep overall customer satisfaction high.